Beitostølen, Norway · Saturday 3 October 2026

 Time difference: +17.1 minutes compared to a flat, road, temperate course.

-Fjellmaraton is a full marathon held in Beitostølen, Norway, scheduled for Saturday 3 October 2026.
-The course is run on road surface with 563m of total elevation gain, reaching a maximum altitude of 962m above sea level.
+Fjellmaraton is a full marathon held in Beitostølen, Norway.
+It is scheduled for Saturday 3 October 2026.
+The course is run on road surface with 563m of total climbing, with its high point near 962m above sea level.
 For registration and full race details, visit the official Fjellmaraton website.

 Based on historical weather data for October, the expected race day conditions are as follows.
 Near-ideal running temperatures are expected, ranging from 4°C to 12°C. This temperature range is widely considered optimal for marathon performance, allowing efficient heat dissipation without cold-related issues.
 There is a high chance of rain (100%).
 Runners should prepare for wet conditions, including appropriate footwear and clothing choices.

-Fjellmaraton is run on road surfaces, which provide the fastest and most predictable conditions for marathon running.
-Road courses allow for consistent pacing and are typically the best choice for runners targeting a personal best time.
+Fjellmaraton is run on road surfaces, which provide the fastest and most predictable conditions for racing.
+Road courses allow for consistent pacing and are typically the best choice for a personal best.

 Looking for an easier marathon or a tougher challenge?
 You can also compare Fjellmaraton against other marathons to find the right race for your goals.